Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Model.md

 ##### Neonatal bacterial meningitis

 Here we have chosen to use neonatal bacterial meningitis (NBM) as an example.
 The disease, and the nature of its spread and treatment have numerous properties that can be simulated using the model.
 NBM can easily be spread within hospitals by medical staff and often has a deadly outcome [11], all of which can be simulated in the model.
-Furthermore, treatment involves a line of antibiotics, the last of which generally is treatment with meropenem, a carbapenem - a diagram of the molecular structure of which is shown below [12].
+Furthermore, treatment involves a line of antibiotics, the last of which generally is treatment with Meropenem, a Carbapenem - a diagram of the molecular structure of which is shown below [12].

 {{< centeredImage
         src="/assets/content/model/meropenem.png"
-        alt="A diagram of the structure of meropenem" caption="A diagram of the structure of meropenem [12]" >}}
+        alt="A diagram of the structure of Meropenem" caption="A diagram of the structure of Meropenem [12]" >}}

-However, since the model does not allow for the product to identify resistance to the last line of defence, requiring a later line of defence, we included colistin as the last treatment.
+However, since the model does not allow for the product to identify resistance to the last line of defence, requiring a later line of defence, we included Colistin as the last treatment.
 Colistin has been used to treat multi-resistant NBM [14], however it is infrequently used due to its harmful side-effects [15].

 The parameters of the model have hence been adjusted as such:

-1. NBM has three lines of treatment: amoxicillin + cefotaxime/ceftriaxone, meropenem, and finally colistin.
+1. NBM has three lines of treatment: Amoxicillin + Cefotaxime/Ceftriaxone, Meropenem, and finally Colistin.
 Therefore the model has three levels of treatment and corresponding resistance levels.
 The first level of treatment will henceforth be referred to as “Amoxicillin+” for the sake of conciseness.

 2. There is a 100% mortality rate of untreated NBM [16].
 Hence, we have set the chance of recovery if the pathogen is resistant to the current antibiotic in use to zero.